godotengine/godot-docs/classes/class_rectangleshape2d.rst

 Description
 -----------

 Rectangle Shape for 2D Physics.
-This shape is useful for modelling box-like 2D objects.
+This shape is useful for modeling box-like 2D objects.

 Member Function Description
 ---------------------------